AndreVallestero/8mb-encoder/README.md

 - https://ffmpeg.zeranoe.com/builds/
 	- Download Build > bin > ffmpeg.exe

+## Usage

+There are 3 ways to use the encode.bat
+- Drag your file on encode.bat
+- Run `encode.bat <filename>` in cmd where `<filename>` the name of your video file
+- Name your file `source.mkv` and run encode.bat by double clicking or via cmd

 ## Notes

 - Muxing with MKVToolNix is not necessary but results in a smaller webm or mkv than ffmpeg
 - webm is generally smaller than mkv

+## TODO

+- Enable variable framerate